H4rtland/masters/week12/README.md

 Which seems flexible enough for my needs.
 The mass is now passed as the third argument to each script.
 Results are also separated into subdirectories based on this value.

-Now all we need is a script that plots the distributions for the data at each mass point.
+Now all we need is a script that plots the distributions for the sumulated peak data at each mass point.
+This script is called plot_all.sh, and all it does is call plot_limit_dist.py passing all the different mass results as arguments.
-This is plot_all.sh.
 With data generated for 2000 iterations at each mass point, the plotted distributions can be found in the directory plt51318 above.

 ### Brazil plots